 Whether you are arranging a conference, seminar, presentation, workshop or small meeting, we offer custom tailored meeting rooms and conference venues that cater to large and small groups.
-Our modern and newly appointed multifunctional Meeting Point facilities include 5 rooms that can be transformed into 13 meeting and conference venue concepts, including our 150/1615 sqm/sqft Tesla Conference Hall, ideal for conferences and workshops of up to 120 people.
+Our modern and newly appointed multifunctional Meeting Point facilities include one big conference hall that can be transformed into 13 meeting and conference venue concepts, including our 150/1615 sqm/sqft Tesla Conference Hall, ideal for conferences and workshops of up to 120 people.
 The rooms are appointed with high-speed wireless Internet access and state-of-the-art audio and visual equipment.

 All rooms are air-conditioned and sound-proofed, situated on the same level with separate entrances.
-Features: Free Wi-Fi, LCD projectors, projection screens, flat touchscreens, conference equipment, conference sound system with wireless microphone, flip charts, natural light in 3 meeting rooms, mini-bars, coffee and tea making facilities, break and buffet menu choices, PressReader (6000+ newspapers and magazines).
+Features: Free Wi-Fi, LCD projectors, projection screens, flat touchscreens, conference equipment, conference sound system with wireless microphone, flip charts, natural light in 3 meeting rooms, mini-bars, coffee and tea making facilities and break and buffet menu choices.

 BUSINESS CENTRE Admiral Hotel’s Business Centre offers 24 hours print, scan, copy and fax services available at the Front Office and an Internet corner.